ERP or On-Premise ERP – What you Need to Know

 Easier to Justify to Management

-In some companies, it may be easier to convince their management to budget for recurring subscription than to budget for one-time capital expenses.
+In some companies, it may be easier to convince their management to budget for a recurring subscription than to budget for one-time capital expenses.

 Lack of Internal IT

-Unlike the tier-one ERPs that are designed for large enterprise with large IT Team, mid to small-sized ERP solutions typically require very little IT involvement.
+Unlike the tier-one ERPs that are designed for a large enterprise with large IT Team, mid to small-sized ERP solutions typically require very little IT involvement.